 - a.
-New developments shall be assessed against the seven residential design principles c.-i. set out below.
+New developments shall be assessed against the seven residential design principles c. i.
+(1-6) set out below, or in hillside and small settlement areas principle 7, or for road boundary setback breaches in the Qualifying Matter City Spine Transport Corridor, principle 8.

 Each residential design principle is accompanied by relevant considerations which are a guide to applicants and consent officers when considering an application against the residential design principles themselves. - b.
+Guidance for the application of the principles 1-7 is included beneath each principle, for the assistance of Plan users.
+For the avoidance of doubt the guidance is an aid to interpretation and understanding of the principle but is not itself a matter of discretion.
+However, developments that incorporate the guidance in their design are more likely to give effect to the principles and require a lower threshold of assessment than developments that do not consider and/or apply the guidance.

 The relevance of the considerations under each residential design principle will vary from site to site and, in some circumstances, some of the considerations may not be less relevant at all.
-For example, c.ii. is likely to be highly relevant to a development adjacent to heritage items; whereas c.ii. might be less relevant to a development in an area void of heritage items.

-c.
-City context and character Site layout and context:

-i.
-Whether the design of the development is in keeping with, or complements, the scale and character of development anticipated for the surrounding area and relevant significant natural, heritage and cultural features Whether the development achieves high quality design through a logical and coherent site layout that prioritises the street interface, a public frontage for each unit, and safe and direct pedestrian access throughout the development.
+For example, c.ii. is likely to be highly relevant to a development adjacent to heritage items; whereas c.ii. might be less relevant to a development in an area void of heritage items. - There is no hierarchy to the principles, but appropriately considering the site layout (Principle 1) at the start of the design process makes the other principles easier to achieve. - d. c.
+City context and character Principle 1: Site layout and context: - i.
+Whether the design of the development is in keeping with, or complements, the scale and character of development anticipated for the surrounding area and relevant significant natural, heritage and cultural features Whether the development achieves high quality design through a logical and coherent well-considered site layout that positively contributes to the adjacent street, orients residential units to face the street and public or shared spaces (external to or within the site) and incorporates prioritises the street interface, a public frontage for each unit, and safe and direct pedestrian access throughout the development. - ii.
+The relevant considerations are include the extent to which the development:

+Guidance:

+- A. includes, where relevant, reference to the patterns of development in and/or anticipated for the surrounding area such as building dimensions, forms, setbacks and alignments, and secondarily materials, design features and tree plantings; and - A. prioritises site layout that provides a safe and attractive access to units including entrances to attached dwellings and apartment buildings; - B. achieves good on site residential amenity and a positive street interface;

+Commented [K11]: All recommended changes are in accordance with evidence presented by Hermione Blair through the presentation to the Panel dated 1 November 2023 and subsequently through IHP Information Request #52.